GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ## Challenges

-- Challenge 1: Data Ingestion & Sync
+- Challenge 1: Data Ingestion, Search and Sync
   - Load data into AlloyDB, create embeddings for similarity search, and sync data to BigQuery using Datastream.
 - Challenge 2: Data Discovery & Quality
   - Explore data semantically in BigQuery, perform profiling and quality scans, and use Gemini for data preparation.